rajmeria/rajmeria/README.md

 # About Me:
-I am currently working on Business Analytics and Ai Projects.
+Currently working on Business Analytics and Ai Projects.
+ ## Here is my Proof of work which depicts the Real Skills.

 ## Socials: